What Establishes Man’s Responsibility?

 “What is Truth?”

 Truth never changes.
-Therefore, unlike many things in life, once you have obtained it you don’t need to continually find a new one to replace it; though it does require maintenance.
+Therefore, unlike many things in life, once you have obtained it you don’t need to continually find a new one to replace it; though it does require maintenance (preventing error from creeping in).
 Thus Christ, the Personification of Wisdom declares through Solomon,

 “7Wisdom is the principal thing; therefore get wisdom: and with all thy getting get understanding.
 8Exalt her, and she shall promote thee: she shall bring thee to honour, when thou dost embrace her.
 9She shall give to thine head an ornament of grace: a crown of glory shall she deliver to thee.”
 (Proverbs 4)